 The Board of Directors should demonstrate adequate oversight of materially relevant ESG risks.
 These matters vary depending on the company, its business, strategy and activity.
-Accountability is also appreciated depending on the Board's responsiveness to shareholder's feedbacks and proposals that received majority support of the share cast.
+Accountability is also appreciated depending on the Board's responsiveness to shareholder's feedbacks and proposals that received substantial support of the shares cast.

-2.4 Transparency and Integrity of Financial Statements
+2.4 Transparency and Integrity of Financial and Non-financial Statements

-Accurate and transparent financial information is a prerequisite for the efficient functioning of capital markets.
+Accurate and transparent financial and non-financial information are prerequisites for the efficient functioning of capital markets.
 Information should be independently audited to the highest standards.
-Disclosure of information regarding the company's financial situation and performance, ownership, and governance should be timely, accurate, and transparent.
+Disclosure of information regarding the company's financial and non-financial situation and performance, ownership, and governance should be timely, accurate, and transparent.
 An annual audit should be performed by an independent auditor for the benefit of the shareholders.